From visual fatigue to visual excellence

 by

 Every lipstick tells a story of beauty.
-But for Marie, Head of Quality at one of Europe's most prestigious cosmetics brands, each lipstick also told a story of mounting pressure.
-'With hundreds of shades, constant new launches, and luxury consumers expecting perfection, our quality control teams were fighting an uphill battle,' she recalls.
+But for Marie, Quality Manager at one of the most prestigious cosmetics brands in Europe, every lipstick also told a story of increasing pressure.
+"With hundreds of shades, constant launches, and luxury consumers demanding perfection, our quality control teams were facing a tough battle," she recalls.

-Standing in her factory in early 2023, Marie watched her quality control operators meticulously inspecting thousands of lipsticks.
+At the beginning of 2023, in her factory, Marie watched her quality control operators meticulously inspect thousands of lipsticks.
 Despite their expertise, she knew they were facing an impossible task.
-Operator fatigue was leading to inconsistent results - some flawed products reached customers, while perfectly good lipsticks were being discarded.
-With the beauty industry's rapid innovation cycles demanding ever more frequent product launches, the traditional manual inspection system was reaching its breaking point.
+Operator fatigue led to inconsistent results: some defective products reached customers, while perfectly fine lipsticks were thrown away.
+With rapid innovation cycles in the beauty industry requiring increasingly frequent product launches, the traditional manual inspection system had reached its breaking point.

-'We were losing talented operators to burnout, and our waste rates were affecting both our sustainability goals and our bottom line,' Marie explains.
-'When you're handling premium products at our scale - across multiple production lines in Europe and the USA - even a 1% error rate translates to significant losses.'
+"We were losing talented operators to burnout, and our waste rates were impacting both our sustainability goals and our financial results," explains Marie.
+"When you handle premium products at our scale - across multiple production lines in Europe and the U.S. - even a 1% error rate leads to significant losses."

 The challenge was complex:

-• Modern production lines sat alongside equipment dating back decades
+• Modern production lines coexisted with equipment dating back several decades

-• Each new product launch brought unique quality control challenges
+• Each product launch brought new quality control challenges

-• Premium market positioning demanded zero tolerance for defects
+• The premium market position demanded zero tolerance for defects

 • Labor shortages made recruiting quality control operators increasingly difficult